 - What — a necessary action, behavior, or feature

-- Why — the benefit or value the user receives if the story is implemented).
+- Why — the benefit or value the user receives if the story is implemented)

 Examples of user stories:

-- “As a subscriber, I want the ability to cancel my subscription at the beginning of the month so that I can stop accruing charges”
+- “As a subscriber, I want the ability to cancel my subscription at the beginning of the month so that I can stop accruing charges.”

 Barriers to Effective Requirements Elicitation

-Here are some common challenges to account for:
+Here are some common challenges to consider:

-Developing an app without requirements is like assembling IKEA furniture without instructions: you know how it should generally look at the end, but have no idea how to get there.
+Developing an app without requirements is like assembling IKEA furniture without instructions: you know how it should generally look at the end but have no idea how to get there.
 To avoid such a scenario, put some time and effort into the elicitation process.
 And if you go for outsourcing, remember: requirements gathering paves the way for an efficient engagement process with your vendor, leading to smoother project kick-off.

 Interested in starting a new project or learning more about our approach to software development?
 Contact us!